 Holy Cross students living in Worcester City limits should contact the City of Worcester’s Parking Department for information on resident parking.

 Where to Park

-Resident students are required to park in student lots 3, 4, 5 or in the Fitton Parking Garage on the bottom 2 floors (P1 & P2 - student levels).
-The new student lot #5 is directly in front of the Luth Center.
-The former lots 1 & 2 are now used for Staff and Faculty
+Resident students are required to park in student lots 3, 4, 5 or the Parking Garage on the bottom two floors (P1 & P2 - student levels).
+Student lot #5 is directly in front of the Luth Athletic Complex.

-Off-campus students with a 24-hour parking decal must park in student lots 3, 4, 5 or in the Fitton Parking Garage on the bottom 2 floors (P1 & P2 - student levels)
+Off-campus students with a 24-hour parking decal must park in student lots 3, 4, 5 or the Parking Garage on the bottom two floors (P1 & P2 - student levels).

 Summer resident students must park in the student lots only.
 The garage is not available for student summer parking.